 Lastly, the comprehensive standard equipment of the iX M60 includes BMW Live Cockpit Professional and BMW Natural Interaction as well.
 BMW Live Cockpit Professional consists of the BMW Curved Display, a new UI and menu structure with individually configurable widgets, an extended BMW Head-Up Display, and the BMW Controller.

 The BMW Curved Display clubs a 12.3-inch fully digital instrument cluster and a 14.9-inch control display as a single unit angled towards the driver.
 It runs on the BMW Operating System 8 (BMW OS 8), which offers eye-catching graphics and futuristic textures and forms.
 The new-generation BMW Head-Up Display features a flush-fit projector, designed to stay hidden from sight.

 It is interesting to note that the iX is built on a new dedicated EV platform, which won’t be utilized for another model.
 The exclusive underpinning is an aluminum spaceframe with select carbon-fiber portions (side frame, rain channels, roof frame, cowl panel, and rear window frame).
-Future BMW electric cars will use multi-energy platforms (one that is shared with the combustion model) or wait for the Neue Klasse platform (an advanced bespoke EV architecture) that will be deployed in 2025.
+Future BMW electric cars will use multi-energy platforms (the ‘CLAR’ that is shared with the combustion model) or wait for the Neue Klasse platform (an advanced bespoke EV architecture) that will be deployed in 2025.